noteed/sftp-streams/README.md

 `SSH_FXP_READ` packets request 32768 bytes at a time.
 I think I can use the `-B` flag to influence that size.

-If the server response includes less than that requested size, the client will issue a second request to try to get the "missing" bytes, but not again 32768 bytes.
-It does so even if the preceding `SSH_FXP_STAT` request let it know the size of the file and thus that the file was complete.
+If the server response includes less than the requested size, the client will issue a second request to try to get the "missing" bytes, but not again 32768 bytes.
+It does so even if the preceding `SSH_FXP_STAT` request lets it know the size of the file and thus that the file was complete.

 It is necessary to create a directory that you plan to transfer with `put -r`: